 Residents had given friends and delivery drivers the PINs to deliver food and personal purchases to their unit.
 Security 'red flags' were raised when building management saw a sheet of paper with a "List of floor PINS" for their building at a local restaurant when ordering food.

-Per request of the condominium's Board of Directors and their Technology Committee, CTC authored and distributed a Request for Proposal (RFP) to nine vendors:
+Per request of the condominium's Board of Directors and their Technology Committee, CTS authored and distributed a Request for Proposal (RFP) to nine vendors: